Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

 Edge Alignment

 Edge alignment means multiple elements share a common edge — left, right, top, or bottom.
-This is the most powerful alignment technique for creating clean, structured layouts because it establishes strong invisible lines that organize the page.
+This is the most powerful alignment technique for creating clean, structured layouts because it establishes strong invisible lines that organize the entire page.

-Design systems often enforce edge alignment through grid columns and consistent margins.
+Design systems enforce edge alignment through grid columns and consistent margins.
 When every element on a page aligns to the same vertical edges, the layout feels unified — even if individual sections differ in content type or density.

 Alignment Techniques for Better Layouts